 wsn-newsletter Subscribe to WSN.

 Any time you bet on sports, you’re comparing risk with reward.
 It’s the essence of gambling and the reason it’s so thrilling.
-But what if we told you there’s a finance strategy used by professional sports bettors that guarantees profits, one that involves taking both sides of a two-way bet simultaneously?
+But what if we told you there’s a finance strategy used by professional sports bettors that guarantees profits and involves taking both sides of a two-way bet simultaneously?

 It’s called arbitrage betting, and people have been doing it since the dawn of bookmaking.
-Betting the middle is another really similar sports betting strategy that uses point spread bets instead of moneylines.
-We’ll explain betting the middle in detail too.
+Betting the middle is another similar sports betting strategy that uses point-spread bets instead of moneylines.
+We’ll explain betting the middle in detail, too.

 But by mixing various sportsbooks or finding lines that have moved, you can hedge your bets just like a professional sports bettor.
 Although this form of betting is typically practiced by pros, you don’t need to be one to pull it off; all that’s required is patience, research and discipline.